-- 1. either - (a) qualified for a bachelor's degree with First Class Honours, or Second Class Honours Division 1 in Social Work in New Zealand; or - (b) qualified for a bachelor's degree and the Graduate Diploma in Social Work with B+ average or above; or - (c) completed a qualifying course prescribed by the Head of the School of Social Work and Human Services, and approved by the Dean of Humanities and Social Sciences of a standard equivalent to the prerequisite courses; or - (d) been admitted under the Regulations for admission ad eundem statum as entitled to enrol for the Degree of Master of Social Work; and - 2. been approved as a candidate for the degree by the Dean of Humanities and Social Sciences.
+- 1. either - (a) qualified for a bachelor's degree with First Class Honours, or Second Class Honours Division 1 in Social Work in New Zealand: or - (b) qualified for a bachelor's degree and the Graduate in Social Work (if conferred before 2009) or Postgraduate Diploma in Social Work with B+ average or above; or - (c) completed a qualifying course prescribed by the Head of the School of Social Work and Human Services, and approved by the Dean of Humanities and Social Sciences of a standard equivalent to the prerequisite courses; or - (d) been admitted under the Regulations for admission ad eundem statum as entitled to enrol for the Degree of Master of Social Work; and - 2. been approved as a candidate for the degree by the Dean of Humanities and Social Sciences.